-Our pay-for-performance philosophy and key principles of our executive compensation program aligned with our performance objectives for the 2022 fiscal year.
+Our pay-for-performance philosophy and key principles of our executive compensation program aligned with our performance objectives for the 2023 fiscal year.
 As discussed further below, along with a competitive base salary, the Company provides annual incentives through an annual cash incentive plan (the "Cash Incentive Plan") and long-term incentives through a separate long-term equity incentive program (the "Long-Term EIP"), which are structured to incentivize the Company's executive officers to achieve corporate and individual objectives and align their interests with those of our shareholders, in the near term and over the longer term, respectively.

-For the annual performance period ended December 31, 2022, Messrs.
-Boston and Colligan and Ms. Popenoe earned a combined \$3.6 million in incentive compensation under the Cash Incentive Plan compared to a combined \$3.8 million earned by Messrs.
-Boston and Benedetti and Ms. Popenoe for the annual performance period ended December 31, 2021.
+For the annual performance period ended December 31, 2023, Messrs.
+Boston and Colligan and Ms. Popenoe earned a combined \$5.2 million in incentive compensation under the Cash Incentive Plan compared to a combined \$3.6 million earned for the annual performance period ended December 31, 2022.

-The \$3.6 million cash incentive compensation earned for the annual performance period ended December 31, 2022, amounted to an achievement of 114% of the target opportunity and approximately 57% of the \$7.2 million maximum incentive compensation available to our executive officers under the Cash Incentive Plan for 2022.
+The \$5.2 million cash incentive compensation earned for the annual performance period ended December 31, 2023, amounted to an achievement of 63% of the \$8.3 million maximum incentive compensation available to our executive officers under the Cash Incentive Plan for 2023.

-Consistent with the Compensation Committee's goal of having a clear framework that provides for variable compensation that aligns the Company's incentive compensation with Company performance and shareholder value, these incentive compensation awards were determined by the Compensation Committee based on an evaluation of corporate and individual performance for the annual performance period ended December 31, 2022 compared to specific quantitative and qualitative objectives established by the Compensation Committee pursuant to the Cash Incentive Plan.
-The above target achievement of the annual incentive compensation under the Cash Incentive Plan for our NEOs was a result of the performance of the Company during 2022 relative to financial targets.
-The Company substantially outperformed its capital raising target and was above the earnings available for distribution target inclusive of hedge gains (with the latter expressed as return on equity), but did not meet the target goal for book value per common share.
-The Compensation Committee also determined that the executive officers achieved above target performance for execution of the strategic objectives established by the Compensation Committee.
+Consistent with the Compensation Committee's goal of having a clear framework that provides for variable compensation that aligns the Company's incentive compensation with Company performance and shareholder value, these incentive compensation awards were determined by the Compensation Committee based on an evaluation of corporate and individual performance for the annual performance period ended December 31, 2023 compared to specific quantitative and qualitative objectives established by the Compensation Committee pursuant to the Cash Incentive Plan.
+The above target achievement of the annual incentive compensation under the Cash Incentive Plan for our NEOs was a result of the performance of the Company during 2023 relative to financial targets as well as achievement of strategic objectives.

-Amounts awarded to the executive officers under the Long-Term EIP in 2022 consisted of RSUs that vest over three years from the grant date and PSUs that are earned based on the Company's total economic return and total shareholders return performance over the three-year period ending December 31, 2024.
-The grant date fair value of the RSUs granted in 2022 was \$1.1 million in the aggregate, and the grant date fair value of the PSUs granted in 2022 was \$2.3 million in the aggregate.
+Amounts awarded to the executive officers under the Long-Term EIP in 2023 consisted of RSUs that vest over three years from the grant date and PSUs that are earned based on the Company's total economic return over the three-year period ending December 31, 2025.
+The grant date fair value of the RSUs granted in 2023 was \$1.3 million in the aggregate, and the grant date fair value of the PSUs granted in 2023 was \$1.9 million in the aggregate.